 When you are merely the actor, you can’t control the movie.

-Would you want a life which isn’t in your control?
+Would you want a life that isn’t in your control?
 I hope not.

-So why is that we tend to give full control to our emotions.
+So why do we tend to give total control to our emotions?

 Why don’t we take charge and control our emotions instead?